JackoCoolio/website/public/events/epic.md

 After an internship during the summer of 2022, I was offered a full-time Software Developer position on the same team I interned with.

-Developers at Epic are directly responsible for bringing their projects from an idea to reality, so I wear several hats:
+I'm directly responsible for bringing my projects from an idea to reality, so I wear several hats:

 #### **Researcher**
 - Leading meetings with customer leadership to learn about the problems they and